icehouse-ventures/laravel-chartjs/README.md

 ```

 ## Binary
-In some rare circumstances such as local development without an internet connection, private applications, shared servers or where you cannot access the public folder on your server, then you may wish to have end-users directly load the binary files.
+In some rare circumstances, such as local development without an internet connection, private applications, shared servers or where you cannot access the public folder on your server, then you may wish to have end-users directly load the binary files.
 This method is not recommended because it streams the contents of the files from inside your application.
-This delivery method will load the Chartjs files normally published to your assets folder directly from inside your vendor folder.
+This delivery method will load the Chartjs files normally published to your assets folder, directly from inside your vendor folder.
 To use this method, set the delivery config variable to 'binary' and choose the Chartjs version you wish to use in the config file.

 ## NPM (Recommended)
 The recommended method to install Chartjs in a web application is to include it in your normal JavaScript and/or CSS bundle pipeline using NPM, Laravel Mix or Vite.
 For instructions on this method of installation please visit: https://www.chartjs.org/docs/latest/getting-started/

 # Usage:

-You can request to Service Container the service responsible for building the charts
-and passing through fluent interface the chart settings.
+You can call the package Facade to easily load the service responsible for building the charts and then pass through a fluent Laravel-style interface to set your various chart settings.

 ```php
 use IcehouseVentures\LaravelChartjs\Facades\Chartjs;